eightlimbed/terraform-gcp-project/README.md

 --- | ---
-`app.yaml` | Configuration for an App Engine application `main.go` | Go web application that show metadata about instances
+`app.yaml` | Configuration for an App Engine application `main.go` | Go web application that show metadata about instances `revproxy-init.sh` | Bash script to configure the reverse proxy instance

 ##### TODO
 - Use a configuration management tool to configure the instance after its